-- 6. To encourage and support the development of community gardens and other innovative agricultural activities, within the agriculture zone. - 7.
-To encourage and support stewardship efforts that seek to educate the public about the history and ownership of the dykelands and the challenges faced by those practicing agricultural activities in an urban landscape. - 8.
-To encourage and support conservation partnerships involving government, institutions, business, conservation organizations, landowners and individuals in the preservation and protection of agricultural land and/or significant wetlands. - 9.
+the agriculture zone.

+- 8. To encourage and support conservation partnerships involving government, institutions, business, conservation organizations, landowners and individuals in the preservation and protection of agricultural land and/or significant wetlands. - 9.
 To encourage the reduction of chemical fertilizers and pesticides on all agricultural lands and ensure that land owners follow a nutrient management plan in accordance with the Nova Scotia Department of Agriculture current "Best Practice" and/or Guidelines.